 The philharmonic orchestra consists of about 120 musicians who are students from all faculties, music students, alumni and hobby musicians.
 These musicians alternate and play in various projects across the academic year.
 The orchestra plays mainly works from the Romantic period and additional chamber music projects with a baroque and modern repertoire are also offered.
 We especially emphasize on sectional rehearsals for strings, woodwinds and brass and ensure the constant musical growth of the orchestra.

-In April 2018 concerts with Dvořák´s 3rd Symphony and Mendelssohn’s 4th Symphony in June the wonderful 5th Symphony by Mahler were performed.
-A chamber music project with the “Stabat Mater” by Pergolesi was also played.
-After its world premiere in Beijing with the China National Symphony Orchestra, the European premiere of Vijay Upadhyaya’s 2nd Symphony was performed at the Vienna Musikverein last December.
+In December 2019 the orchestra played at the Vienna Musikverein where parts of the “Nutcracker Suite” by Tchaikovsky, “Pictures of an Exhibition” by Mussorgsky, Vlatava by Smetana as well as parts of the Christmas Oratorio by Bach and Choruses from the Messiah by Handel were performed.
+In April 2018 concerts with Dvořák´s 3rd Symphony and Mendelssohn’s 4th Symphony and a chamber music project with the “Stabat Mater” by Pergolesi were played.
+After its world premiere in Beijing with the China National Symphony Orchestra, the European premiere of Vijay Upadhyaya’s 2nd Symphony was performed in December 2017.